 If you’ve got a Rainbow Loomer in your house, here are lots of cute phrases and cards you can use to attach bracelets too, along with some charms and loom heart lollipops that could be a fun extra.
 I even found a loom valentine necklace.

 We’re big into Star Wars lately and I think my son will love these May the Force Be With You valentines using glow sticks was perfect for my son.
-For ones without a picture of your child, check out these ones and these ones.
-You can usually find 5 and 10 pack glow sticks pretty inexpensively at craft supply stores like Michaels and AC Moore, or the Target $1 bins.
+For ones without a picture of your child, check out these and these.
+You can usually find five and 10-pack glow sticks pretty inexpensively at craft supply stores like Michaels and AC Moore, or the Target $1 bins.